Engin-Boot/pong-stage-muskan01/Stage0/Ball-move.md

   When - racket 2 hit the ball

-  Then - ball goes towards left which activates player-action
+  Then - ball goes towards left  with speed of 0.5m/sec
+          which activates player-action

 ### Scenario: racket 1 miss the ball